-4.1.3 Configure Communication Options
+Configure Communication Options

 To automatically configure communication, select Auto.
-To manually configure communication, complete the following steps:
+To manually configure communication, complete the following steps.

-- In Communication Options, go to COM Port and select the communications port connected to the receiver from the drop-down menu.
-The SCS-1R can be configured when using the SCS-150 Processor Board. - Note: Ensure you select a setting that does not interfere with your mouse, modem, or any other device on your computer.
-The COM Port cannot be used for any other purpose while Remote Link is running. - 2.
+- 1. In Communication Options, go to COM Port and select the communications port connected to the receiver from the drop-down menu.
+The SCS-1R can be configured when using the SCS-150 Processor Board.
+Be careful to select a setting that does not interfere with your mouse, modem, or any other device on your computer.
+The COM Port cannot be used for any other purpose while System Link is running. - 2.
 In Baud Rate, set your baud rate to the same setting as your receiver.
 The default setting is 9600 baud. - 3.
-In Dial Out Line #, enter the number of the line card that your current receiver will use to dial out. - 4.
+In Dial Out Line #, This number refers to which line card that your current receiver will use to dial out. - 4.
 For any receiver except the SCS-150 that you wish to tone dial, select Tone Dial.
 To pulse dial, clear Tone Dial.

-Note: The SCS-1R always pulse dials, regardless of this setting.
+Note: The SCS-1R will always pulse dial, regardless of this setting.

-4.1.4 Configure General Options
+Configure General Options

 Available options differ by receiver type.
-Configure the following options as needed:
+Configure displayed options as needed.

-- 1. In Areas, select which reporting format you want Remote Link to communicate with panels. - Bin: 2-character binary mode.
-Use this mode with SCS-105 Receivers. - Dec: 2-character decimal mode.
+- 1. In Areas, select which reporting format System Link will use to communicate with panels.
+Bin: 2-character binary mode.
+Use this mode with SCS-105 Receivers.
+Dec: 2-character decimal mode.
 Select this mode if the SCS-1R Receiver has been programmed to require Decimal mode. - 2.
 In Start Character, select the appropriate option and enter the character programmed in the LSU Host Configuration in the field next to the dropdown. - 3.
 If the SCS-1R Receiver CRC option in the LSU Host Options is set to YES, select CRC. - 4.
 If the Sequence Numbers option in the SCS-1R Receiver LSU Host Setup is set to YES, select Sequence Numbers.